forbjok/vut/README.md

 Its main strength, however is in the way it propagates version numbers to where they are needed - using templates.

 Ideally, it would be sufficient to store the one true version number in only a single place, and every other place that requires it would just read it from that one place.
-Unfortunately, realistically that's just not doable most of the time.
+Unfortunately, realistically that's just not always possible.
 Rather than rely on inflexible and specific code for generating files containing the version in specific formats or languages, or having to write equally specific scripts, Vut allows propagation of versions by using templates.

 ## Installing